Jeannette R. Mahoney, PhD

 Alzheimer’s disease (AD); & Diabetes].

-My primary research objectives are to determine how to optimize integration of multisensory inputs for older adults, in an effort to reduce falls, improve mobility, and help seniors maintain functional independence.
+My primary research objectives are to determine how to optimize the integration of multisensory inputs for older adults, in an effort to reduce falls, improve mobility, and help seniors maintain functional independence.

 When I’m not working, I really enjoy spending time with my family and friends, especially my husband Timmy and my children Kayleigh Rose and Peter Ryan.